Main

 Mitsui E&P Australia

-Mitsui E&P Australia Pty Ltd and AWE Pty Ltd are both wholly owned subsidiaries of Mitsui & Co.
-Ltd. working under the single brand of Mitsui E&P Australia (MEPAU) to reflect the combined businesses.
+Mitsui E&P Australia Pty Ltd. is a wholly owned subsidiary of Mitsui & Co.
+Ltd., working under the single brand of Mitsui E&P Australia (MEPAU).

-We operate as the regional headquarters for Mitsui’s oil and gas exploration and production (E&P) business in Australia and Indonesia.
-We have approximately 100 people working at our head office in Perth and at site.
+MEPAU is the regional headquarters for Mitsui’s oil and gas exploration and production (E&P) business in Australia, with approximately 200 employees based at the Perth head office and across operational sites.

-Since MEPAU was founded in 2004, the company has grown to become one of Australia’s largest oil and gas producers.
-MEPAU has seven producing oil and gas assets in Australia.
-The company also has interests in approximately 30 projects that are in various stages of exploration or development.
+Since MEPAU was founded in 2004, the company has grown to become a key producer in Australia’s oil and gas industry.
+MEPAU has five producing oil and gas assets in Australia and holds interests in numerous projects across various stages of exploration and development.

-You can download an asset map to see their locations.
+You can download an asset map to see MEPAU's locations.

 Australian Projects